-Every day you hear about LED products that will last for 50,000 hours, 100,000 hours and even more.
-Where do those numbers come from and what do they actually mean?
+When you hear about LED products that will last for 50,000 hours, 100,000 hours, and more, where do those numbers come from and what do they actually mean?
 Manufactures love to talk about how long their products will last even though 90% of the time, the product will NEVER last as long as they claim.
-How can they claim a product will last 100,000 hours (which converts to over 11 year if the product is on 24/7) if the manufacturer hasn’t even been around for 11 years and how to they get away with this?
+How can they claim a product will last 100,000 hours (which converts to over 11 year if the product is on 24/7) if the manufacturer hasn’t even been around for 11 years and how do they get away with this?

 Let’s start by what they mean when they say 100,000 hours.
 In traditional lighting Rated Life means how long it takes for half the light bulbs in a test batch to fail.
 That’s right; a 50% failure rate helps prove a product’s rated life.
 Only in the lighting industry can you get away with stuff like that!
 With LED lighting they take it a step further.
 When LED manufacturers claim a certain rated life, they consider failure to be when a product can no longer produce 70% or more of the initial lumen output.
 They call this the “L70”.
 So in theory, that is better than just saying the lamp is dead.
 At least there is still light coming out of it!
 But because the light is so degraded, the industry considers this a failure.

 Now let’s go back to the issue that manufacturers are claiming 100,000 hour life yet the product has only been around for 2-3 years.
 What they do is something called a LM80 test, which is performed by an EPA accredited lab.
 A LM80 test is a standard that specifies test conditions and methods of measurement for determining the useful life span of an LED package, array or module.
 Here is how it works.

 The test requires a minimum of 6,000 hours of observation with performance data collected every 1,000 hours and documented.
 The LM80 test stops at 6000 hours.
 The LM80 test is performed at 3 different test temperatures-55°C, 85°C, and one at the manufacturer’s choice.